tensorflow/tensorflow/g3doc/Canonicalization.md

 ## Globally Applied Rules

-These transformation are applied to all levels of IR:
+These transformations are applied to all levels of IR:

 *   Elimination of operations that have no side effects and have no uses.